ABOUT LC

 There are several different types of light communication technologies, including:

-Li-Fi: Li-Fi, or Light Fidelity, is a type of visible light communication technology that uses LED lights to transmit data.
-It works by modulating the light emitted from the LED lights at high speeds, which can be detected by a photodetector and converted into data.
-Li-Fi can offer high-speed, secure, and energy-efficient wireless communication.
+LiFi: LiFi, or Light Fidelity, is a type of light communication technology that uses LEDs to transmit data.
+It works by modulating the light emitted from the LEDs at high speeds, which can be detected by a photodetector and converted into data.
+LiFi can offer high-speed, secure, and energy-efficient wireless communication.

-Optical Camera Communication (OCC): OCC is a type of light communication technology that uses the camera on a smartphone or other device to receive data through modulated light signals.
+Optical Camera Communication (OCC): OCC is a type of light communication technology that uses the camera on a smartphone or other device to receive modulated light carrying data.
 It works by flashing a light source, such as an LED, in a specific pattern that can be detected by the camera and converted into data.
-OCC can offer high-speed and reliable communication, but it requires a clear line of sight between the light source and camera.
+OCC can offer low speed and reliable broadcast communication.

 Light communication has the potential to transform the way we communicate, offering a range of use cases that could benefit many different industries.